 The model adequacy should now be assessed.
-Since the chi-square goodness-of-fit test has arbitrary interval limits, it should not be applied to small data sets (e.g., n = 23), such as the service times being considered here.
+Since the chi-square goodness-of-fit test has arbitrary interval limits, it should not be applied to small data sets (e.g., n =23), such as the service times being considered here.
 The Kolmogorov-Smirnov, Cramer-von Mises, or Anderson-Darling goodness-of-fit tests (Lawless 1982) are appropriate here.
-The Kolmogorov-Smirnov test statistic for this data set with a Weibull fit is 0.151, which measures the maximum vertical difference between the empirical and fitted cumulative distribution functions.
-This test statistic corresponds to a p-value of approximately 0.15 (Law and Kelton 2000, page 366), so the Weibull distribution provides a reasonable model for these service times.
-The Kolmogorov-Smirnov test statistic values for several models are shown below, including four that are superior to the Weibull with respect to fit.
+The Kolmogorov-Smirnov test statistic, which is the maximum vertical difference between the empirical and fitted cumulative distribution functions, is 0.151 for this data set with a Weibull fit.
+This test statistic corresponds to a p-value of approximately 0.15 (Law and Kelton 2000, p.
+366), so the Weibull distribution provides a reasonable model for these service times.
+The Kolmogorov-Smirnov test statistic values for several models are shown in Table 1, including four that are superior to the Weibull with respect to fit.